What is FU Money and How Do I Get Some?

 • Would you still want to work, or would you consider retiring early?

-• How long would it take you to find a new job if you’d prefer to work?
+• How long would it take to find a new job if you’d prefer to work?

-• Would the pay be similar, or would you most likely have to accept less?
+• Would the pay be similar, or would you likely have to accept less?

 • How much money do you need to live while you’re looking?

-FU money is different than an emergency fund; it’s not just holding you over and getting you through it.
+FU money differs from an emergency fund; it’s not just holding you over and getting you through it.
 It’s supposed to give you options.
 You should be able to live utterly stress-free for that year (or however long you will want to).

 Calculating Yearly Expenses

 To determine how much you need, add up your monthly expenses.
-Don’t forget to include your credit card debt, student loan debt, or any other random expenses you might have.
-Next, add any costs that might come quarterly or yearly, like insurance and taxes.
+Remember to include your credit card debt, student loan debt, or any other random expenses you might have.
+Next, add any quarterly or yearly costs, like insurance and taxes.

 Saving Money